FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     The file lists any channel / levee conflicts that may need to be fixed.

-    If the channel cross section is R, T or V (non-natural cross sections) and the channel is extended to more than one grid element and the bank elevations are not assigned in CHAN.DAT.
+    If the channel cross-section is R, T or V (non-natural cross-sections) and the channel is extended to more than one grid element and the bank elevations are not assigned in CHAN.DAT.
     This file lists the difference between the right and left channel bank elevations based on the floodplain elevations in two different bank elements.

-**CHAN.RGH**
+CHAN.RGH

     CHAN.RGH is a duplicate file of the CHAN.DAT file with the updated Manning’s n-value changes that were reported in the ROUGH.OUT file.
     The maximum and final Manning’s n-value changes are listed in the ROUGH.OUT file.